scalar-labs/scalardb/docs/backup-restore.md

 <div id="Cassandra2" class="tabcontent" markdown="1">

 Cassandra has a built-in replication feature, so you do not always have to create a transactionally consistent backup.
-For example, if the replication factor is set to `3` and only the data of one of the nodes in a Cassandra cluster is lost, you won't need a transactionally consistent backup because the node can be recovered by using a normal, transactionally inconsistent snapshot and the repair feature.
+For example, if the replication factor is set to `3` and only the data of one of the nodes in a Cassandra cluster is lost, you won't need a transactionally consistent backup because the node can be recovered by using a normal, transactionally inconsistent backup (snapshot) and the repair feature.

-However, if the quorum of cluster nodes loses their data, you will need a transactionally consistent backup to restore the cluster to a certain transactionally consistent point.
+However, if the quorum of cluster nodes loses their data, you will need a transactionally consistent backup (snapshot) to restore the cluster to a certain transactionally consistent point.

-To create a transactionally consistent cluster-wide backup, pause the application that is using ScalarDB or ScalarDB Server and take snapshots of the nodes as described in [Back up with explicit pausing](#back-up-with-explicit-pausing) or stop the Cassandra cluster, take copies of all the data in the nodes, and start the cluster.
+To create a transactionally consistent cluster-wide backup, pause the application that is using ScalarDB or ScalarDB Cluster and take snapshots of the nodes as described in [Back up with explicit pausing](#back-up-with-explicit-pausing) or stop the Cassandra cluster, take copies of all the data in the nodes, and start the cluster.

-{% capture notice--info %}
-**Note**

-To avoid potential issues, you should use [Cassy](https://github.com/scalar-labs/cassy), which is a backup tool for Cassandra.
-Cassy is also integrated with Scalar Admin, so the tool can issue a pause request to the Cassandra cluster of your application that is using ScalarDB or ScalarDB Server.
-For more details about how to create a backup by using Cassy, see [Take cluster-wide consistent backups](https://github.com/scalar-labs/cassy/blob/master/docs/getting-started.md#take-cluster-wide-consistent-backups).
-{% endcapture %}

-<div class="notice--info">{{ notice--info | markdownify }}</div>

 </div>
 <div id="Cosmos_DB_for_NoSQL2" class="tabcontent" markdown="1">